suncoast-devs/handbook/lessons/html-intro/lecture.md

 ![fit](./assets/jason-paragraph.png)

 ^ This tells the browser that this is an entire paragraph, which in the browser will make the text appear on its own line and have some padding.
-This means that the paragraph has both _semantics_ and _formatting_
+This means that the paragraph has both _semantics_ and _formatting_.

 ---